 - 1. Allegations that may meet the harms threshold - 2.
 Allegations/concerns that do not meet the harms threshold, also known as 'low level concerns'

-Our response to concerns/allegations is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure and we also refer to the DDSCP Briefing Note: Low-Level Concerns about Staff.
+Our response to concerns/allegations is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure.

 1. Allegations that may meet the harms threshold